All Pakistan Muttahidda Students Organization

-Creation of APMSO & Philosophy
+Creation and philosophy

-On 11 June 1978 All Pakistan Mohair Students Organization (APMSO) was created by Altaf Hussain and others to provide the university students a way to fight injustice.
+On 11 June 1978, Altaf Hussain and others created the All Pakistan Mohajir Students Organization (APMSO) to provide the university students a way to fight injustice.
 It became popular among students of Karachi University.
-APMSO won student union election in 1980's.
+APMSO won student union election in the 1980s.

 Many leaders rose from APMSO Azeem Ahmed Tariq, Imran Farooq, Farooq Sattar, Ishrat ul Ebad, Haider Abbas Rizvi and many others.

-According to APMSO website the philosophy of APMSO & Muttahida Qaumi Movement is Realism and Practicalism.
+According to APMSO's website, the philosophy of the APMSO and the Muttahida Qaumi Movement is Realism and Practicalism.

 Mohajir identity

-Mohajirs had never liked the idea of identifying themselves with Sindhi population on the basis of ethnicity or nationality and were always hostile of "Sindhi nationalism" instead of "ethnic nationalism."
-But Ethno-nationalist politicians convinced them that circumstances needed them to seek their identity on ethnic lines.
+Mohajirs had never liked the idea of identifying themselves with Sindhi population on the basis of ethnicity or nationality and were always hostile of "Sindhi nationalism" instead of "ethnic nationalism".
+But ethno-nationalist politicians convinced them that circumstances needed them to seek their identity on ethnic lines.
 The Muhajir sense of isolation came into being through a series of events.
 The three most important being the 1964 presidential elections, the 1972 language riots, and the post-1985 ethnic clashes between Muhajirs and non-Muhajirs in Karachi.
 "During the December 1964 presidential elections, the Muhajir population of Karachi experienced a wrath of a Pathan backlash when Gohar Ayub Khan, son of President Ayub Khan, launched a series of attacks on Muhajir communities because of their support for Fatimah Jinnah, the sister of Mohammad Ali Jinnah, against Ayub Khan."
 Though Gohar Ayub's intentions were to target those who opposed his father, ethno-nationalists portrayed the move as specifically targeting Muhajirs At this time Ayub Khan moved the federal capital from Karachi to Islamabad, causing further anger amongst the elite of the Muhajir community, especially the bureaucracy.

 The 1972 language riots were caused by the passage of a language bill by the Sindhi Assembly declaring Sindhi to be the provincial language along with Urdu.
 The making of Sindhi as an equal language to Urdu for official purposes frustrated the elite of the Muhajir community as it disfavored their hegemony over the region.

 In June 1978 the All Pakistan Muhajir Student Organization was formed and it took on the task of creating a sense of distinction amongst Muhajir youth, on linguistic line, from the rest of Pakistanis.
 From the APMSO, in March 1984, was created the Muhajir Qaumi Movement.
 Now called the Muttahida Qaumi Movement (MQM), its leader declares its ideology to be based on Realism and Practicalism.
-"Acceptance of reality with an open heart is Realism, a concept based upon the philosophy of its Founder and Leader Mr. Altaf Hussain.
+The official MQM website states that "Acceptance of reality with an open heart is Realism, a concept based upon the philosophy of its Founder and Leader Mr. Altaf Hussain.
 Based on Realism positive achievement made through ideologically supported pragmatic programs is called Practicalism."